 Yes, women may get celiac disease while pregnant.
 But let’s get one thing straight: celiac disease can develop at any age, and for some women, the onset could be following a pregnancy.
 In fact, recent research seems to suggest there may be a tentative connection signifying pregnancy might actually play some role in celiac development.

 Don’t get it wrong, though.
 That doesn’t imply that pregnancy in and of itself causes celiac disease.
 Some experts believe that celiac disease needs a “trigger” to develop.
 That may be an environmental factor, life event or health issue that causes your immune system to suddenly “see” gluten as a foreign or toxic substance.
 In some way, pregnancy may be associated with some major life events and health complications such as miscarriage, emotional trauma, infections, high blood pressure, and C-section surgery, all of which may trigger celiac disease.

 Can Pregnancy Make Celiac Disease Worse?

-Yes – pregnancy may worsen symptoms of celiac disease, particularly if it hasn’t been diagnosed.
-Because pregnancy requires plenty of selenium, folic acid, zinc, B vitamins, and other minerals, celiac disease may make it worse.
+Yes – pregnancy may worsen symptoms of an undiagnosed and untreated celiac disease.
+Because pregnancy requires plenty of selenium, folic acid, zinc, B vitamins, and other minerals, celiac disease - by causing inadequate absorption of such nutrients - may make it worse.
 It so happens that the opposite is also true – pregnancy may make constipation, gas, headaches, fatigue, iron-deficiency anemia, and other CD symptoms worse.
 In one 2013 study published in the journal Nature, researchers noticed that 20 percent of women with celiac disease experienced more severe celiac symptoms like stress, while non-celiacs reported no such observation.